 - Do not expose any of the FLX2 components to water, moisture, or high humidity. - Do not expose any of the FLX2 components to extreme high or low temperatures. - Do not expose any of the FLX2 components to lit candles, cigarettes, cigars, or to open flames, etc. - Do not drop, throw, or try to bend any of the components, as rough treatment could damage them. - Do not open the casings of any of the components of the FLX2 Conference Phone - Do not use any other accessories than Revolabs' originals intended for use with this product.
 Use of non-original accessories may result in loss of performance, damage to the product, fire, electric shock or injury.
-The warranty does not cover product failures which have been caused by use of non-original accessories. - Only use the power adapters provided to connect the components to the electric mains. - Please note the two different power supplies delivered with the Conference Phone.
-Ensure that you connect the right power supply with the FLX2 Base Station and the FLX2 Charging Tray, respectively. - Do not open or try to modify any of the batteries delivered with the FLX2 Conference Phone components.
+The warranty does not cover product failures which have been caused by use of non-original accessories. - Only use the power adapter provided to connect the components to the electric mains. - Do not open or try to modify any of the batteries delivered with the FLX2 Conference Phone components.
 Replace batteries only with Revolabs approved batteries. - Extreme heat, short circuits, or any attempt to open or modify the batteries might cause them to ignite or explode.